tjin88/Haneul/server/README.md

 from centralized_API_backend.models import Manga Manga.objects.all().delete()

+### Update the requirements.txt
+cd server
+source myenv/bin/activate
+pip freeze > requirements.txt

 # Next steps:

 ## Immediate:
 1. Database Setup (MongoDB)
 2. Scheduled Scraping (APScheduler)
+    - Likely will scrape once every hour, 3 hours, or 6 hours (depends on the typical release schedule of publisher)
 3. Backend API (Flask or Django)
+    - This API layer will be used for security between the database and the frontend
 4. Deployment and Running (AWS, Azure, GCP)
 5. Frontend (React)

 ## Short-term
-- Add MongoDB configuration to save on a database
+- Add MongoDB configuration to save on a cloud database rather than a local database
-- Look into optimizing the python script to:
-    - have an initial scraper (gets everything, run this once a day)
-    - have an updating scraper that only looks for changes (especially with new chapters)
 - Create a frontend that will display the image, title, and chapter information for each book
     - Bookmarking function
     - User's current chapter information